Status of Corporate Governance

 To enable sufficient discussions and accelerate decision-making, the Articles of Incorporation stipulate that the GROUP shall have no more than ten (10) Directors, excluding Directors who are Audit and Supervisory Committee Members, and no more than five (5) Directors who are Audit and Supervisory Committee Members.
 The GROUP appoints individuals who understand and can implement the GROUP philosophy, have a good personality and extensive knowledge, and can fulfill their responsibilities as Directors.

-The Nomination, Compensation & Governance Committee, a committee consisting of the Representative Director and Outside Directors and chaired by an Outside Director, has been established to increase fairness, transparency, and objectivity in the decision-making process at the Board of Directors and enhance the corporate governance system.
+The Nomination, Compensation & Governance Committee, a committee consisting of the Outside Directors and Representative Director and chaired by an Outside Director, has been established to increase fairness, transparency, and objectivity in the decision-making process at the Board of Directors and enhance the corporate governance system.
 This committee discusses the appointment of Directors proposed by the Board of Directors and submits recommendations.
 The Board of Directors, which includes Outside Directors, decides on the agenda item about the appointment of Directors based on the recommendations of the committee.

 The Accounting Auditor takes responsibility for shareholders and investors for proper audits and cooperates with the Audit and Supervisory Committee, the Accounting Department and other relevant departments to take appropriate actions to ensure that audits are conducted properly, including ensuring appropriate audit schedules and systems.